sebastianortunio/BlinkIT-Analysis/README.md

 ## * Project Overview

+BlinkIT is a fast-growing online grocery delivery platform in India, known for providing essential household items and groceries with rapid delivery.
+Operating through a network of local outlets, BlinkIT connects consumers with nearby stores, offering convenience and speed as its core value proposition.

 This project delivers a comprehensive sales analysis through a structured data science workflow designed to uncover actionable business insights.
 Utilizing a dataset of over 8,500 records, the analysis progresses through data import, exploration, cleaning, KPI calculation, and visualization.
 The objective is to support strategic decision-making by identifying key trends in product performance, outlet efficiency, and customer preferences.
 The insights gained provide valuable guidance for inventory management, marketing strategies, and outlet optimization.

 ---